If there’s one thing you Americans have mastered, it’s the art of convenience.

 And on, and on, and on it goes with every single movie listing.
 If your curiosity is sufficiently piqued then you can watch a trailer.
 If you have jimmy thumbs, you may accidentally click on the buy button and lose $5.99 along with two hours of your life.
 You have been warned.

 Comcast really should ditch their ADD interns and their retarded movie descriptions.
 How about pulling the descriptions from somewhere like imbd or netflix and having user reviews to boot?
 It’s not as if they don’t do Internet.
-Make the process of choosing more immersive, fun and informative and I’ll bet you’ll get more conversions and a higher customer satisfaction rate.
+Make the process of choosing more immersive, fun and informative and I’ll bet you’ll get more conversions and a higher customer satisfaction score (aka CSAT score).
 Believe me Comcast when I say your video on demand service sucks the magic out of cinema.

 And believe me when I say there’s a similar problem with quite a few PPC campaigns out there.
 However, one of the main differences between the title and description in a paid search ad and VOD is that the search engines have character limits.
 As stated in the Google Adwords guidelines: